Floer homology: Seiberg–Witten Floer homology

-Seiberg–Witten Floer homology or monopole Floer homology is a homology theory of smooth 3-manifolds (equipped with a spinc structure).
+Seiberg–Witten Floer homology or monopole Floer homology is a homology theory for smooth 3-manifolds (equipped with a spinc structure).
 It may be viewed as the Morse homology of the Chern–Simons–Dirac functional on U(1) connections on the three-manifold.
 The associated gradient flow equation corresponds to the Seiberg–Witten equations on the 3-manifold crossed with the real line.
 Equivalently, the generators of the chain complex are translation-invariant solutions to Seiberg–Witten equations (known as monopoles) on the product of a 3-manifold and the real line, and the differential counts solutions to the Seiberg–Witten equations on the product of a three-manifold and the real line, which are asymptotic to invariant solutions at infinity and negative infinity.

 One version of Seiberg–Witten–Floer homology was constructed rigorously in the monograph Monopoles and Three-manifolds by Peter Kronheimer and Tomasz Mrowka, where it is known as monopole Floer homology.
 Taubes has shown that it is isomorphic to embedded contact homology.
 Alternate constructions of SWF for rational homology 3-spheres have been given by Manolescu (2003) and Frøyshov (2010); they are known to agree.